adambard/learnxinyminutes-docs/php.html.markdown

     }

     // opposite to __construct()
-    // called when object no longer referenced public function __destruct() {
+    // called when object is no longer referenced public function __destruct() {
-        print "Destroying"
+        print "Destroying";
     }

 /*